 The first thing that can be good to realise if you are looking for a pilot job is how the hiring process is likely to look like.
 The generation(s) that will most likely be involved in recruiting and hiring you will be “generation X” (born between 1965- 1979) and/ or generation baby boomers (born between 1946 and 1964).
 While every generation is different, generation Z coming into the aviation industry can be like a circle trying to fit in a triangle.

 Understanding how you can fit into the aviation industry is important but even more so now when it is really hard to get a job.
-You need to learn the house rules so to speak.

 This is our 7 FREE PIECES OF JOB ADIVICE to all Gen Z’ers: